RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.2 Technical Documentation/html.rst

 My Patients is a page that only carers can view.
 It shows every patient they are connect to in a list.

-If you click on each patient a model drops down to list two options: Prescription and Appointments.
+If you click on each patient a modal drops down to list two options: Prescription and Appointments.
-Click on the Prescriptions link and it will open up another model showing two tabs: 'Active' prescriptions for the respective patient and 'Upcoming & Expired' prescriptions for the patient.
+Click on the Prescriptions link and it will open up another modal showing two tabs: 'Active' prescriptions for the respective patient and 'Upcoming & Expired' prescriptions for the patient.
 Active prescriptions will show green, upcoming blue and expired red.

-If you click on either of tab boxes showing the appointment details, it will open up another model giving you the option to edit the details.
+If you click on either of tab boxes showing the appointment details, it will open up another modal giving you the option to edit the details.

-If you click on the 'Appointments' tab this will open up another model listing all that patients non private appointments.
+If you click on the 'Appointments' tab this will open up another modal listing all that patients non private appointments.
 There are options here to update and delete current appointments.
 On the top left had side there is also the option to add new appointments for that patient.